General Information About Childhood Central Nervous System (CNS) Germ Cell Tumors

 - Cytological cerebrospinal fluid (CSF) and histological confirmation.

 Patients with a suspected CNS GCT are diagnosed using the following tests:

 - Magnetic resonance imaging (MRI) of brain and spine with gadolinium.

 - Alpha-fetoprotein (AFP) and beta subunit human chorionic gonadotropin (beta-HCG) in both serum and CSF.
-If pre-operative lumbar CSF can be obtained safely and tumor markers are elevated, this may obviate the need for upfront surgery.
+If preoperative lumbar CSF can be obtained safely and tumor markers are elevated, this may obviate the need for upfront surgery.
 Lumbar CSF is preferred and is more sensitive than serum markers for beta-HCG.
-In cases where the patient presents with hydrocephalus requiring CSF diversion, CSF tumor markers can be obtained by ventricular CSF sampling at the time of surgery.
+When the patient presents with hydrocephalus requiring CSF diversion, CSF tumor markers can be obtained by ventricular CSF sampling at the time of surgery.
 (Refer to the Cellular Classification of Childhood CNS Germ Cell Tumors section of this summary for more information.)

 - Lumbar CSF cytology.